 In the Television sector, the Corporation creates, produces and broadcasts entertainment, information and public affairs programming and distributes audiovisual products and films, in addition to its commercial production and home shopping operations.
-The Corporation operates North America's largest private French-language conventional television network, as well as eleven specialty services.
-It also holds a minority interest in the Évasion specialty channel.
+The Corporation operates North America's largest private French-language conventional television network, as well as eight specialty services.
+It also holds a minority interest in SUN News General Partnership and in the Évasion specialty channel.

-The Television sector includes the activities of TVA Network (including the subsidiaries and divisions TVA Productions, TVA Sales and Marketing Inc., TVA Accès, TVA Création, TVA Nouvelles, TVA interactif), the specialty services, the home and online shopping services of its division TVA Boutiques, as well as the audiovisual and film distribution operations of its division TVA Films.
+The Television sector includes the activities of TVA Network (including the subsidiaries and divisions TVA Productions Inc., TVA Productions II Inc., TVA Sales and Marketing Inc., TVA Accès, TVA Création, TVA Nouvelles, TVA Interactif), the specialty services, the marketing of the digital products of the different televisual brands, the home and online shopping services of its subsidiary TVA Boutiques Inc., as well as the audiovisual and film distribution operations of its division TVA Films.